pipphxntom/housing-price-predictor/README.md

 - Pandas, NumPy, Matplotlib, Seaborn
 - Scikit-learn
 - Joblib
-- Jupyter Notebook
+- Google Collab

 ---

 ## 📞 Contact
-Created with ❤️ by [Your Name]
+Created with ❤️ by Shwetank
 Feel free to connect or reach out!